Find a Stay

 This isn’t only because the easier something is to use, the more likely someone is to use it: but because when you’ve made whatever you’re building as simple as possible, you have the permission to go further.

-For the Vikings, their foundation of simplicity gives players the freedom to play faster and more creatively.
-More deception.
-More energy.
-More chaos.
+The Vikings' foundation of simplicity gives players the freedom to play faster and harder.

-It's great to watch a commentator collapse in awe as what looks like a blitz package suddenly drops into a niche type of zone coverage, but this level of complex play is earned, not given.
+It's great to watch an offense panic as they watch what looks like a blitz package suddenly drop into zone coverage.

 Without simplicity, there's no room for creativity.